-My Monday morning bully pulpit has given me great pleasure, and I was looking forward to this Monday morning’s meeting more than most, as I would be presenting a subject whose theme is broader and more foundational than usual.
+My Monday morning bully pulpit has given me great pleasure, and I always look forward to presenting a subject whose theme is broader and more foundational than others.

-In sharing and discussing ideas on Monday mornings, we have collectively identified the building blocks that make the firm’s work so consistently exceed expectations.
-A successful project outcome is based on the success of our very first steps – the nuanced understanding of the project program coupled with the creativity and quality of schematic designs.
+Sharing and discussing ideas on Monday mornings, we have collectively identified the building blocks that make the firm’s work consistently exceed expectations.
+Successful projects are formed early, combining a nuanced understanding of the project program coupled with the creative and insightful schematic designs.
 Creating a robust project program demands a deep dive; assessing, challenging, and refining the initial criteria of a client’s wish list.
-Working with a client to understand and define their program is, perhaps, the most significant (and unfortunately much overlooked) role a residential architect can perform.
+Working with a client to understand and define their program is, perhaps, the most significant role a residential architect can perform.

-In thinking about what distinguishes the work of DFA, I think it has much to do with sincerely engaging with each and every client in helping to develop the project program.
+In thinking about what distinguishes the work of DFA, I think it has much to do with sincerely engaging with each and every client in helping to rigorously develop the project program.
 The process is at once both analytic and intimate.
 Why is a project being considered, and what does it mean to the client?
 Are the economic priorities ones of investment, or availability of capital?
 Are we being commissioned to build a home that might be sold in a few years, or is the hope that the home sustains future generations?
 Do spouses agree on these issues, and many more?
-Often times the client lacks confidence with the answers and internal conflicts emerge.
+The programming phase can bring clarity and also create confusion.

-Complicating matters further, are social-emotional issues.
-Is it a project priority to showcase the success of the client, or perhaps, to conceal?
-Is the home to be designed to entertain?
-Is the expectation of a continual house party realistic?
+Social-emotional issues further complicate issues.
+Is it a project priority to showcase the client’s success, or perhaps, to conceal?
+Is the home to be designed to entertain with the expectation of a continual house party?
 Will they host dinner parties worthy of a dedicated formal dining room?
 If the living room does not have a TV will it be used?

-I’ve always felt schematic design, filled with optimism and creativity, is the most exciting phase of any project.
+Schematic design, which follows programming, is filled with optimism and creativity and is the most exciting phase of any project.
 While flawless execution during each phase of the design and construction process is essential, schematics set the table.
-It has taken us years of study and practice to realize that rewarding schematic designs are not the kick-off, but the product of first-rate programming.
+It has taken us years of study and practice to realize that a rewarding schematic design phase is not the kick-off, but the product of first-rate programming.